No-Go Theorem for Quasiparticle BEC in the Spin-Boson Model: Introduction

-These studies have mainly focused on the ground state, infrared divergence, and the correspondence between spin degrees of freedom and Ising-type correlations.
-In contrast, in this paper we discuss how the zero mode of the Bose field, that is, a BEC-type component, is present in equilibrium states in general higher dimensions and how it should be interpreted on the algebra of physical observables.
-In the free Bose gas, a singular sesquilinear form corresponding to the zero mode appears in the infinite-volume limit together with the limit of the chemical potential \(\smchemicalpotential \uparrow 0\), and it is related to the non-uniqueness of KMS states, the generation of the center in the representation algebra, ergodic decomposition, and the breakdown of the cluster property; this structure is described by operator algebras.
-In particular, the resolvent algebra introduced by Buchholz and Grundling \cite{BuchholzGrundling2} has analytic properties suited to physical dynamics and constrained systems as a \(\oacstar\)-algebraic formulation of the Bose field, and subsequent work of Buchholz investigated its ideal structure in detail and clarified that the ideals carry physical information.
+These studies mainly focus on ground states, infrared divergence, spin degrees of freedom, and Ising-type correlations.
+The focus of the present paper is the zero mode of the Bose field in finite-temperature KMS states.
+In the free Bose gas, the infinite-volume limit together with the chemical-potential limit \(\smchemicalpotential \uparrow 0\) produces a singular sesquilinear form corresponding to the zero mode, which is tied to non-uniqueness of KMS states, the center of the representation algebra, ergodic decomposition, and off-diagonal long-range order.
+The resolvent algebra\cite{BuchholzGrundling2} is a natural tool for treating this type of singular direction as a \(\oacstar\)-algebraic formulation of the Bose field, and its ideal structure carries information separating physically admissible directions from directions to be removed.

-The starting point of this paper is the functional integral representation of the spin-boson model at finite temperature.
-The free spin part is represented by the finite-temperature spin-loop measure, namely, as a two-state continuous-time Markov process with periodic boundary conditions, while the free Bose field is represented as a \(\sminvtemperature\)-periodic Gaussian field.
-Since the interaction appears as a linear functional of the Bose field along the spin path, the quadratic part of the characteristic functional arising from the Gaussian integration over the Bose field is generated by the same covariance as in the free Bose field, while the spin degrees of freedom remain as a phase factor and a weight.
-In this sense, the same zero-mode sesquilinear form \(\opform{q}_{0}\) as in the free Bose gas also appears formally in the spin-boson model.
-In this paper we make this structure explicit and show, as one of the main results, that for any physical test function \(f\), the characteristic functional of the equilibrium state decomposes into \(\opform{q}_{0}\) coming from the free Bose gas and the non-condensed component \(\opform{q}_{\txtnonzero,\sminvtemperature}\).
-In particular, \(\opform{q}_0\) induces the appearance of the center of the representation algebra and the direct-integral decomposition of states, yielding the non-uniqueness of equilibrium states through the appearance of uncountably many component states.
+This paper starts from the finite-temperature functional integral representation.
+The free spin part is represented by a two-state continuous-time Markov process with periodic boundary conditions, namely the spin loop measure.
+The free Bose field is represented by a \(\sminvtemperature\)-periodic Gaussian field.
+Since the interaction is a linear functional of the Bose field along a spin path, after Gaussian integration over the Bose field the quadratic part of the characteristic functional retains the same covariance as the free Bose field, while the spin degrees of freedom remain as a weight and a phase factor.
+This computation shows that the same zero-mode sesquilinear form \(\opform{q}_{\txtbsn,0,\sminvtemperature}\) as in the free Bose gas appears formally also in the spin-boson model.